Differentiability and Other Properties of the Cosmological Volume Function: Comparison of cosmological time and volume functions

 \begin{proof} Let $S$ be a Cauchy surface.
 By compactness, $\tau$ achieves a minimum value $a$ on $S$.
 Since every inextendible causal curve, say $\gamma \colon I \to M$, intersects $S$, there is $s \in I$ such that $\tau \circ \gamma(s) \geq a$.
 By regularity, $\tau \circ \gamma \to 0$, and it follows that all values in $(0,a]$ are achieved.
 Hence the corresponding $\tau$-level sets are Cauchy surfaces. \end{proof}

-The following example is adapted from a very similar one in \cite[Sec.~4.3]{AGH98}.
-It has the properties of being future-timelike geodesically complete, and it admits a regular cosmological time function which, however, is not Cauchy.
+The following example is adapted from a very similar one in \cite[Sec.~4.3]{AGH98}, where it is used to illustrate that $\tau < \infty$ and $\tau \to 0$ along timelike\footnote{Some sentences in \cite{AGH98} read ``causal", but ``timelike" is really meant (confirmed in private communication with G.~Galloway).} geodesics is not a sufficient condition for regularity of $\tau$.
+Our modified example has the properties of being future-timelike geodesically complete and admitting a regular cosmological time function whose level sets, however, are not Cauchy.

 \begin{example} Let $\R^3$ be equipped with the $C^1$ Lorentzian metric